emaadgh/emaadgh/README.md

 ### Welcome
-I'm a highly motivated Backend Software Engineer with 5+ years of C# development experience.
-My passion lies in building and maintaining backend services using ASP.NET Core.
-Previously, I delved into game development, bringing with me a collaborative spirit and a knack for simplifying complex requirements.
+I'm a Backend Software Engineer with over 5 years of experience specializing in C# development.
+My expertise lies in building and maintaining backend services using ASP.NET Core.
+I have a proven track record of simplifying complex requirements and delivering efficient solutions.
+My background in game development has honed my collaborative skills and ability to think creatively under pressure.

 ### My Strengths:
 🚀 ASP.NET Core Proficiency